WallarooLabs/wally/book/go/api/writing-your-own-stateful-application.md

 ToStatePartition(&AddVotes{}, &RunningVotesTotalBuilder{}, "running vote totals", &LetterPartitionFunction{}, MakeLetterPartitions()).
 ```

 That is, while the stateless computation constructor `To` took only a computation class as its argument, the stateful computation constructor `ToStatePartition` takes a computation _instance_, as well as a state-builder _instance_, along with the name of that state.
-Additionally, it takes two arguments for needed to partition our state.
+Additionally, it takes two arguments needed for partitioning our state.

 ## Partitioning

 Partitioning is a key aspect of how work is distributed in Wallaroo.
-From the application's point of view, what is required are:
+From the application's point of view, what is required is:

 * a list of partition keys
 * a partitioning function